Rishi-14052005/Rishi-14052005.github.io/index.md

 # More about me
 Reading, writing and the gym is my definition of self care and good health.
 In April 2025 I started to learn Hindustani Classical Music.
 I would like to hear myself sing decently well.
 I write a weekly newsletter called 'Life 101'.

+My interests are spread across research, writing and entrepreneurship.
+I hope to bring them all to some interesection.